viant/endly/doc/inline/README.md

 }
 ```

+In addition the following pseudo argument indexed based variables are present:
+    - _$argX_ - literal context of asset
+    - _$argsX_ - literal context of asset [] or {} truncated
+    - _$argDataX_ - data structure representation of asset

+where X represent subsequent arguments starting from zero.

+##### Pipeline nodes

-The executable node ancestor represent one or more grouped tasks, that run sequentially or can be filtered with endly -t=task1,taskN switch.
+The _executable node ancestor_ represent one or more grouped tasks, that run sequentially or can be filtered with endly -t=task1,taskN switch.
 Option  -t='*' run all tasks.

 By default each executable node is also converted to a task with only one action, so that endly -t=taskname allows you to select one or more nodes to run at a time.